Track: Stanage Causeway

-Location: SK 235 846 - Monkeyspoon OS Tracks Map - OS Get-a-map - Google Aerial Map
+Location: SK 235 846 - Monkeyspoon OS Tracks Map - Google Aerial Map

 Starting on Stanage Edge at junction with the Stanage Plantation bridleway, the track heads NW, before curving round and ending on the road at Dennis Knoll Car Park.